NexPlayer/Unity-SDK/basic/playback-control.md

 - **public void ChangeVideoContent(string videoContent)**

     This method closes the video content currently playing, and opens the new URL provided as a parameter.
 This is not supported on WebGL.
-Instead, destroy the player instance, create a new instance (activated) and set a different URL in the method SetPreInitConfiguration().
+Instead, destroy the player instance, create a new instance (activated) and set a different URL in the method **SetPreInitConfiguration()**.

 - **public void SetBitrate(int bitrate)**

     Set the bitrate to be used and disable ABR.

-### Handling the Player States
+### Handling the player states
 NexPlayer handles state-changing API functions asynchronously.
 The player’s state will not be changed immediately even if the API is called.
 Therefore, UI applications should check the player’s state using **getState** before calling the API.
-After calling any state-changing API function, UI applications must wait for the onAsyncCmdComplete message from the player before calling any further state-changing API functions.
+After calling any state-changing API function, UI applications must wait for the **onAsyncCmdComplete** message from the player before calling any further state-changing API functions.
 NexPlayer has five possible states:

 - `NEXPLAYER_STATE_NONE`